-Regardless if YouTube accepts your request to take down a video that isn’t yours or not, you need another form of protection.
+Regardless of whether YouTube accepts your request to remove a video uploaded by someone else, you need another form of protection.
 This means cleaning up your online reputation and focusing primarily around your video results.

 What does this mean exactly?

-Without going into every little piece of the puzzle (we do all of that from A-Z in this guide) you need to focus on creating positive content that will outrank your negative video.
+Without going into every little piece of the puzzle (we do all of that from A-Z in this online reputation management guide) you need to focus on creating positive content that will outrank your negative video.

 Since you’re trying to take down a YouTube video that isn’t yours, this means you will not only have to be aware of how you look on YouTube but Google as well.
 Google regularly pulls videos to show in their search results, so you have to fight a battle on two fronts.